DIRECTOR: Norman J. Warren

 Visually, I think Terror was fantastic.
 This is filled with bright colours and frenetic set-pieces.
 The action and violence in the movie are all shot in a way that almost makes this feel like a homage or love letter to Dario Argento.
 We have deep reds and lots of neon.
 On an aesthetic level, I couldn't help but be a big fan of it.
 While some of the gore may look a little shoddy at times, I was eating this up.
 The British comparison to the Italian Giallo.
 I think Dario Argento would be proud.

 Lastly, the acting in Terror was a bit all over the place for me.
 This feels like a group of trained theatre actors who are all fighting for some screen time, are all chewing the scenery and overacting in all their respective roles.
 The biggest perpetrator of this is L.E.
 Mack as Mad Dolly.
-Every time she is on screen, she is making sure that she has the spotlight and she wants you to know that she is what you'd imagine a cackling witch to sound and be like.
-Paint her skin green and she would be 'The Wicked Witch of the West'.
+Every time she is on screen, she is making sure that she has the spotlight and she wants you to know that she is what you'd imagine the cackling witch to sound and be like.
+Paint her skin green, and she would be 'The Wicked Witch of the West'.

 DEATH TOLL: 12